Registering to Vote

 The U.S. Election Assistance Commission has resources for voters, including voter guides, registration information, voting accessibility, and information for military and overseas voters.

 To be eligible to vote, you must be a U.S. citizen.
 In most states, you must be 18 years old to vote, but some states do allow 17 year olds to vote.
 States also have their own residency and identification requirements to vote.
 For additional information about state-specific requirements and voter eligibility, contact your state election office.

 In almost all states, you can register by mail to vote using the National Mail Voter Registration Form.
 North Dakota, Wyoming, American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands do not accept the National Mail Voter Registration Form.
 New Hampshire accepts it only as a request for an absentee voter mail-in registration form.
 If you live in one of these states, please check with your state election office to find out how to register to vote.

 You may also use the National Mail Voter Registration Form to update your registration if you changed your name, to change your address, or to register with a political party.

 You may be able to apply to register to vote in person at the following public facilities:

-In some states, you can also register online to vote.
-To learn if your state offers online voter registration, please contact your state election office.
+In twenty states, you can also register online to vote.
+Please see the table of states with online voter registration or contact your state election office to learn more.

 Back to Top